Hot Rocks: A Geological History of New York City Parks

 At Printers Park in the Bronx, Parks will adapt 12 large rocks unearthed during excavation of the site in the renovated park.
 Though Parks Landscape Architect Steve Koren has selected to use the local, naturally occurring mica-encrusted rocks for their aesthetic beauty, this design choice has the added benefit of saving money by foregoing the cost of importing rocks from elsewhere.

-Acknowledgements and Further Information
+Acknowledgments and Further Information

 Read more about the Parks-rocks connection in Parks Monuments and Geology.